kristinemlarson/gnssIR_python/README.md

 to quickly test various options (elevation angles, frequencies, azimuths) before spending the time needed to set up the required inputs for the gnssIR_lomb.py code.

+The required inputs are:

+* station name
+* year
+* doy of year
-The required inputs are station name, year, doy of year, and SNR format (99 is usually a good start).
+* SNR format (99 is usually a good start).

-If the SNR file does not exist, you can provide a properly named RINEX file (lowercase only) in your code directory.
-If it doesn't find it either of these places, it will try to pick up the RINEX data from various archives and translate it for you into the correct SNR format.
+If the SNR file has not been previously stored, you can provide a properly named RINEX file (lowercase only) in your working directory.
+If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives and translate it for you into the correct SNR format.
 There are stored defaults for analyzing the spectral characteristics of the SNR data.
 If you want to override those, run quickLook.py -h

 ALthough the quickLook.py code is simpler than gnssIR_lomb.py, it still needs the environment variables